rotki/rotki/docs/api.rst

    :resjson bool result: A boolean for success or failure
    :resjson str message: Error message if any errors occurred.
-   :statuscode 200: Events were queried succesfully
+   :statuscode 200: Events were queried successfully
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: Module for the given events is not active.
    :statuscode 500: Internal rotki error.